Sur-NS78/Robotics-MFC_Project/README.md

-# Food spoilage detection using robot
+# Food rancidity detection using robot